September 25, 2018

-Dumping electronics in landfills deprive recycling facilities the ability to recover valuable metals and introduce harmful, toxic metals into the environment.
+Dumping electronics in landfills deprive recycling facilities of the ability to recover valuable metals and introduce harmful, toxic metals into the environment.

-The only benefit is it’s an easy way for the former owner to dispose of the device; otherwise electronics recycling provides an all-around better option.
+The only benefit is it’s an easy way for the former owner to dispose of the device; otherwise, electronics recycling provides an all-around better option.

 Electronic Devices in Landfills are Hazardous Waste

 It’s not the fact that the devices use electricity that makes them dangerous for the environment when in landfills: the dangers of electronics in landfills come from many of the metals used in those devices.

 Some common dangerous metals found in electronics include:

 These metals will degrade over time and seep into nearby soil and groundwater thus contaminating the environment which can cause substantially hazardous effects on the health of people and animals living in the vicinity of these waste locations.

 Missing out on Valuable Metal Recovery

 Throwing away an old computer in a landfill is literally throwing away gold.